Jaseci-Labs/jaseci/jaseci_kit/jaseci_kit/modules/entity_extraction_type_2/mlflow_run_steps.md

 ```
 python entity_extraction.py
 ```
-## 3. Run url in brouser for executing api
+## 3. Run url in browser for executing api
 ```
 http://127.0.0.1:8000/
 ```
 1. pass data and execute model training

-## 4. For view logging in brouser by executing below url
+## 4. For view logging in browser  by executing below url
 ```
 http://127.0.0.1:5000/
 ```